-Why did Jesus choose Judas Iscariot as a disciple if he knew he was going to betray him?
+Why did Jesus choose Judas Iscariot as a disciple if He knew Judas was going to betray him?

 But there are some of you who do not believe.
 For Jesus knew from the beginning who they were who did not believe, and who it was that would betray Him.
 John 6:64 (NASB)

-John 6:66 says that many of His “disciples” left Him after this.
+John 6:66 says that many of His “disciples” subsequently left Him.
 Why did so many leave Jesus?
-The answer is many did not really believe in Jesus.
-Is it not interesting that Jesus called them betrayers.
-Those who are real Christians will not turn traitor and desert Jesus.
-This passage also tells us that this was no surprise to Jesus.
-He knew who the traitors would be.
+The answer is many did not truly believe in Jesus.
+At the same time, Jesus revealed that one of the so-called disciples would betray Him.
+Those who are real believers will not turn traitor and desert Jesus.
+This passage also tells us that Jesus was not surprised that someone would betray Him and He knew who the traitor would be.

 Jesus Chose Judas

 Jesus chose Judas Iscariot as a disciple anyway,

 Jesus answered them, “Did I Myself not choose you, the twelve, and yet one of you is a devil?”
 Now He meant Judas the son of Simon Iscariot, for he, one of the twelve, was going to betray Him.
 John 6:71 (NASB)